hyperglyph/hyperglyph/doc/talks/srcfringe-20120701.rst

 My day job sucked.

-*aside*
-    Now when I say rpc, I really mean client-server.
-RPC is a pretty overloaded term, but I just mean 'I call a function over here, and get a function over there', at a very primitive level.

 I had some worker processes across a machine pool, and some process to manage their tasks.
 I'm simplifying, but a worker needs to fetch a task, crawl it for links,